upgini/upgini/README.md

 [![Gitter Сommunity](https://img.shields.io/badge/gitter-@upgini-teal.svg?logo=gitter)](https://gitter.im/upgini/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge) -->
 ## ❔ Overview

 **Upgini** is an intelligent data search engine with a python library that automatically finds only relevant features to improve performance of ML model.
-It searches through thousands of features and external data sources, including public datasets, scraped data shared by Data science community and premium data providers.
-Save your time on external data search and engineering - reuse your labeled training dataset to initiate search and Upgini will do the rest.
+It searches through thousands of external features and data sources, including public datasets, scraped data shared by Data science community and premium data providers.
+Save your time on external data search and feature engineering - reuse your labeled training dataset to initiate search and Upgini will do the rest.

 **Motivation:** for most supervised ML models external data & features boost accuracy significantly better than any hyperparameters tuning.
 But lack of automated and time-efficient search and enrichment tools for external data blocks massive adoption of external features in ML pipelines.
 We want radically simplify features search and enrichment to make external data a standard approach.
 Like a hyperparameter tuning for machine learning nowadays.